Medicare Enrolled

 Summary

-Dr. Gesiotto is a clinical cardiology specialist, with above-average Medicare volume (top 1% in FL), and low-engagement industry engagement.
+Dr. Gesiotto is a clinical cardiology specialist, with above-average Medicare volume (top 1% in FL), with low-engagement industry engagement.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →